16 Recipes to Ensure a Winning Super Bowl Party

 French Dip Sliders

-The thought of everyone walking around with little cups of au jus, poised to spill all over your home, would eliminate French dip sandwiches from most Super Bowl menus.
-This recipe cleverly bakes the flavor of au jus into the sandwich.
+The thought of everyone walking around with little cups of au jus, poised to spill all over your home, would eliminate French dip sandwiches from most game-day menus.
+But this recipe from Chelsea’s Messy Apron cleverly bakes the flavor of the sauce into the sandwich.
 Your couch will survive this party.

-People want to sample a little of everything at a Super Bowl party, so full-sized loaded potato skins may be a bit much.
-This recipe gives people their loaded potato fill without getting too full.
+People usually want to sample a little of everything, so full-size loaded potato skins may be a bit much.
+This recipe by Pip and Ebby, which results in bacon-topped bite-size bits, gives your guests a ton of flavor without getting too full.

-This blogger features a brilliant hack for quickly cleaning your mushrooms before stuffing them: Fill your salad spinner with water and mushrooms, give them a whirl, drain the water, then spin them again.
-To draw out the remaining water, let the mushrooms dry on some paper towels while you prepare the delicious crab filling.
+This blogger has a brilliant hack for quickly cleaning mushrooms before stuffing them: Fill a salad spinner with water and mushrooms, give them a whirl, drain the water, then spin them again.
+To draw out any remaining water, let the mushrooms dry on paper towels while you prepare the delicious crab filling.

-Though you can make the cornmeal-based batter a little ahead of time for these dogs, this is a dish to cook right before you serve them so they’ll be crispy on the outside and light on the inside.
+Though you can make the cornmeal-based batter ahead of time for these dogs, this is a dish to prepare right before you serve so the corn dogs will be crispy on the outside and warm on the inside.

-On Super Bowl Sunday, waiting for pizza delivery can take forever.
+On Super Bowl Sunday, pizza delivery can take forever.
 Save yourself the pain of waiting until the fourth quarter to receive your pie and get your pepperoni fill with this cheesy bread.

 Pulled Pork Sandwiches

-This is the dish you want to plan a day or two ahead because the key to a great pulled pork is brining the meat for at least 12 hours (if not more).
-Then, get the pork in the oven well before kickoff so it can cook low and slow until it’s so tender you can pull it apart with a fork.
+This is the dish you want to plan a day or two ahead, because the key to a great pulled pork is brining the meat for at least 12 hours (if not more).
+Then get the pork in the oven well before kickoff so it cooks low and slow until it’s so tender you can pull it apart with a fork.
 Serve it with your favorite sauce and coleslaw.

 Crispy Baked Buffalo Wings

-During last year’s Super Bowl, Americans ate 1.3 billion chicken wings, so if you’re throwing a party, you’d better stock up.
+Fact: Wings reign supreme on Super Bowl Sunday, so if you’re throwing a party, you’d better stock up.
 However, not everyone has a deep fryer at the ready, so this recipe takes the classic dish out of the hot oil and puts it into the oven.